kcmagicpixel/kcmagicpixel.github.io/content/events/2023-05-10-magic-pixel-weekly-1-4.md

 ---

-## Welcome to the first ever Magic Pixel Weekly!
+## Welcome to the first ever Magic Pixel Weekly

 We're kicking things off with FREE pizza to celebrate!
 Please pre-register so we know how much to get!